 Consider the little story in Exodus where Moses found himself observing a battle from afar one day.
 When he kept his arms raised, his people were winning the fight.
 But when he let his arms down, they began to lose.
 Despite knowing his people would lose the battle if he didn’t keep his arms up, Moses eventually succumbed to exhaustion, having no strength left to keep his arms raised.

-Cue, Aaron and Hur, a.k.a., figurative village of mothers.
+Cue, Aaron and Hur, a.k.a., a figurative village of mothers.

 “Eventually, Moses became weary, and so Aaron and Hur responded by holding up his arms until the Israelites were able to finally defeat the Amalekites.”
 Exodus 17:11